chromium/chromium/chrome/common/extensions/api/_features.md

 For complex features, `alias` property will be set to the `alias` value of the first component simple feature that has it set.

-### blacklist
+### blocklist

-The `blacklist` property specifies a list of ID hashes for extensions that cannot access a feature.
+The `blocklist` property specifies a list of ID hashes for extensions that cannot access a feature.
 See ID Hashes in this document for how to generate these hashes.